movAX13h/turrican2tools/README.md

 ```
 move   ... decipher a byte from the input stream, and write it to the output buffer
 repeat ... repeat a string that was decompressed before, by performing a string-copy within the output buffer
-fill   ... decipher the given byte, and write it the output buffer a given number of times
+fill   ... decipher the given byte, and write it to the output buffer a given number of times
 ```

-If LZ is not used, the data is an uncompressed block with ciphered bytes.
+If LZ is not used, the data is an uncompressed block of ciphered bytes.

 Turrican II uses an XOR cipher of 0x6B.